Add Assets to Your Video | HeyGen Academy

 If you plan to use a GIF, convert it to an MP4 before uploading it to the video editor.

-After uploading, you can rename assets for clarity.
-For video files, you also have the option to extract audio only.
+After uploading, you can rename assets for better clarity.
+For video files, you also have the option to extract only the audio.
 Creating folders for each project, brand, or content type helps keep everything organised and easy to find.

-To delete assets, select them using the checkbox or the three-dot menu and choose ‘Delete’.
+To delete assets, select them using the checkbox or the three-dot menu, and then choose Delete.

 Add assets to your project

-Return to your project in AI Studio once your script and avatar are ready.
-From here, you can begin designing your scene by adding backgrounds, media, and other visual elements.
+Go back to your project in AI Studio once your script and avatar are ready.
+From there, you can start designing your scene by adding backgrounds, media, and other visual elements.

 Customise backgrounds and media